wpilibsuite/frc-docs/source/docs/software/dashboards/smartdashboard/verifying-smartdashboard-is-working.rst

 You can verify that the robot program is generating SmartDashboard values by using the :doc:`OutlineViewer program </docs/software/wpilib-tools/outlineviewer/index>`.

-Expand the SmartDashboard row the value ``Counter`` is the variable written to the SmartDashboard via NetworkTables.
+Expand the SmartDashboard row.
+The value ``Counter`` is the variable written to the SmartDashboard via NetworkTables.
 As the program runs you should see the value increasing (``1398.0`` in this case).
 If you don't see this variable in the OutlineViewer, look for something wrong with the robot program or the network configuration.

 .. image:: /docs/software/wpilib-tools/outlineviewer/images/outlineviewer.png
   :alt: Using OutlineViewer to view the NetworkTables data used by the program.